lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 1. It **MUST** have `lem`.
 2. `lem` **MAY** have a `@wit` or `@source` when it is contained by no other `app` element.
 It **MUST** have `@wit` when it is contained by a parent `app` element.
 3. `rdg` **MAY** have `@type=variation-substance`.
-  * The requirement for `@type` is only a "**MAY**" because this `@type` is so common and can be inferred by a processor from the following encoding pattern, that it is not necessary for an editor to state it on every reading.
+  * The requirement for `@type` is only a "**MAY**" because this `@type` is so common and can be inferred by a processor from the following encoding pattern.
+Thus it is not necessary for an editor to state it on every reading.
 4. `rdg` text node **MUST** be present.
 5. `rdg` **MUST** have either `@wit` or `@source`.